 Please note, Our online store is closed for the Farm Market Season.
 Please shop at our farm or the markets we attend.
-Farm hours are Thursday-Sunday, 11am-5pm.
-Starting in June we will be in Boonton on Saturday 8:30-1pm, Glen Rock, Sunday 10am-2pm, Oradell, Sunday 10 to 3pm.
+Farm hours are Thursday/Friday/Sunday, 11am-5pm, Saturday by appointment (3pm to 5pm).
+Starting in June we will be in Boonton on Saturday 8:30-1pm, Oradell, Sunday 10 to 3pm.

 GrowingDirt.com, a farm at Agrestic Acres is a sustainable 12 acre farm in Great Meadows, NJ, just off Shades of Death Road.
 We believe in using an all natural, sustainable, pasture based system that results in better quality food, a better life for the animals, better soils and great vegetables.